jameseh96/cbnt/docs/concepts.rst

 Concepts
 ========

-LNT's data model is pretty simple, and just following the :ref:`quickstart` can get you going with performance testing.
-Moving beyond that, it is useful to have an understanding of some of the core concepts in LNT.
-This can help you get the most out of LNT.
+CBNT's data model is pretty simple, and just following the :ref:`quickstart` can get you going with performance testing.
+Moving beyond that, it is useful to have an understanding of some of the core concepts in CBNT.
+This can help you get the most out of CBNT.

 Orders Machines and Tests
 -------------------------